 - The Process of Parent Guidance and Education from a Strengths-Based Perspective

-The Certificate will be awarded at the end of the program.
-Participants will be able to receive 100 Continuing Education hours for the program for a variety of disciplines.
+The Certificate will be awarded at the end of the program when requirements (attendance, participation, final assignment) are met.
 This program meets partial requirements for certification as a New York State Parent Educator through the New York State Parenting Education Partnership (NYSPEP) and for Infant Mental Health Endorsement® through the New York State Association for Infant Mental Health (NYS-AIMH).

 Program Cost & Fees

 - Nonrefundable Application Fee: $15